bhc1010/calabi-yau-pytorch/README.md

-# calabi-yau-machine-learning
+# Learning Calabi-Yau Topology Data From Reflexive Polytope in PyTorch
-Various sets of code for learning polytope data.
+Contains just the final jupyter-notebook for learning chi, h11, h21 from polytope data